rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

-(The `Box<V>` type describes an owning reference to a heap-allocated instance of `V`; if you own a `Box<V>`, then you also own the `V` it contains, and can mutate it, lend out references to it, et cetera, and when you finish with the box and let it fall out of scope, it will automatically clean up the resources associated with the heap-allocated `V`.)
+(The `Box<V>` type describes an owning reference to a heap-allocated instance of `V`; if you own a `Box<V>`, then you also own the `V` it contains, and can mutate it, lend out references to it, et cetera.
+When you finish with the box and let it fall out of scope, it will automatically clean up the resources associated with the heap-allocated `V`.)

-The above definition ensures that if we are given a `BinaryTree`, it will always fall into one of the above two cases.
+The above `enum` definition ensures that if we are given a `BinaryTree`, it will always fall into one of the above two cases.
 One will never encounter a `BinaryTree::Node` that does not have a left-hand child.
 There is no need to check for null.